 In the UK, merchants are not required to accept cash.
 However, organisations representing consumers, the elderly and vulnerable groups are increasingly speaking out for cash.
 As the FT recently reported, “Contactless cards fuel fears of digital exclusion”.

 “Contactless card payments work brilliantly for most of us, but they don’t work for everyone,” says Natalie Ceeney, independent chair at the Access to Cash Review.
 “That said, there are significant numbers of people in the UK that are solely reliant on cash.” says Gareth Shaw, head of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More at consumer group Which?.
-“Banks must develop innovative new ways of getting cash to customers, so no older person who needs it is left cashless, for example by sending cash through the post in a similar way to foreign The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange..” says Caroline Abrahams, charity director at Age UK, the UK’s largest charity for older people.
+“Banks must develop innovative new ways of getting cash to customers, so no older person who needs it is left cashless, for example by sending cash through the post in a similar way to foreign The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More.” says Caroline Abrahams, charity director at Age UK, the UK’s largest charity for older people.
 “We would urge shops to continue to accept cash wherever possible.” adds Abrahams.